 Why does popular culture consistently exaggerate the San Andreas Fault?
 The answer lies in the nature of storytelling.
 Earthquakes are sudden, violent, and viscerally frightening—perfect dramatic fuel.
 Filmmakers need visual spectacle: chasms opening, buildings toppling, heroes dodging debris.
 Real earthquakes, while destructive, often lack the immediate, photogenic drama that a 90-minute movie demands.
 Furthermore, audiences expect a "big one" narrative because it simplifies complex geology into a clear threat.

 The problem is that these portrayals can have real-world consequences.
-A 2018 survey by the Colorado State University found that people who frequently watched earthquake disaster movies tended to overestimate the likelihood of a catastrophic quake in the near term, yet they underestimated basic safety measures like securing furniture or having a plan.
+A 2018 survey by Colorado State University found that people who frequently watched earthquake disaster movies tended to overestimate the likelihood of a catastrophic quake in the near term, yet they underestimated basic safety measures like securing furniture or having a family emergency plan.
 In other words, fiction breeds anxiety without promoting preparedness.

 On the positive side, movies also spark curiosity.
 Many geologists report that they were first drawn to the field by watching disaster films as children.
 The key is to use that interest as a springboard to learn the real facts.
 For a deeper dive into the science behind the fault, the USGS San Andreas Fault fact sheet provides authoritative information, while the Caltech Seismology Laboratory offers regular updates and educational materials.